Return to Podcast Home

 Cindy Murray Hoffman Podcast Featured

-Hoffman teacher and coach, Cindy Murray, is our guest today.
-Why did Cindy come to the Process?
-She shares a few reasons.
-She had been very successful in her career as a psychotherapist and educator.
+We are thrilled to have beloved Hoffman teacher and coach, Cindy Murray, as our guest today.
+Cindy responds to Drew’s question – Why the Process? – sharing a few reasons.
+Cindy had been very successful in her career as a psychotherapist and educator.
 After suffering a traumatic brain injury, Cindy was shaken.
 She’d relied heavily on her intellect in her career for success.
 How would she move forward now with this brain injury?

 Cindy also found herself “in a conundrum within.”
 She’d grown up in a loving home with all her needs met.
 Her parents didn’t discuss feelings, but they were a beautiful, loving couple.
 Their marriage was Cindy’s role model for relationships, one that lasted more than 50 years.
 Then, Cindy fell deeply in love with a woman after being married to a man for about 10 years.
 Suddenly, she realized she had been living the model her parents taught her, but deep within, she understood this wasn’t who she truly is.

-During her time at the Process, Cindy reclaimed her true self and began to trust this new relationship.
+During her time at the Process, Cindy reclaimed her true self.
+Post-Process, Cindy integrated what she learned and began to trust this new relationship with her Spiritual Self.
 Now, through her work as a Hoffman Process teacher, she holds space for her students to do the same.
 Listen in to hear Cindy’s journey to learn how to stop wrestling and fighting so she could come to meet her life as it unfolds.

 Content Warning: